Uberi/University-Notes/PHIL271/PHIL271.md

 Generalizing, one way of constructing numbers might say "3 is a member of 7", while another way might say "7 is a member of 3".
 For any way of constructing numbers, as Benacerraf says, there's another way that will result in contradictory results.

-In fact, according to Benaceraff, numbers are not objects at all - **numbers are are places within a certain structure**.
+In fact, according to Benaceraff, numbers are not objects at all - **numbers are places within a certain structure**.
 As a result, asking questions about number identity doesn't make sense, since they're not actually things that have identity, just a part of a progression of structure - **structuralism**.
 For example, what says that $0.9999\ldots = 1$, if each unique number is a distinct objects?
 If they were positions within a structure, then we could say they are equal because they have the same position within the structure.

 One issue with structuralism is that it addresses higher-level problems than what we're dealing with - how can we talk about identity if we don't know the nature of what we're trying to determine the identity of?